Quick guide

 Yes, but only as a niche detour for travelers who already know the Golden Circle and enjoy obscure geothermal details.
 No, if the real goal is a proper soak or a first-trip highlight.

-A local Iceland travel editor would add Marteinslaug for repeat visitors, hot-spring obsessives, or anyone already giving extra time to Geysir and the wider Haukadalur area.
-The same editor would cut it quickly when the day still needs Gullfoss, a calmer soak like Secret Lagoon, or simply fewer stops.
+Add Marteinslaug only for repeat visitors, hot-spring obsessives, or travelers already giving extra time to Geysir and the wider Haukadalur area.
+Leave it out when the group wants a real soak, a reliable comfort stop, or a first-trip Golden Circle highlight.

 Worth the stop?